pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+`seeds.js` connects to mongoose, deletes all records (all documents that are part of the collection), and creates a party named Oooooontz and SPICY, as seed values, and creates records.
+This file resets your data to a known starting state after you experiment.

 ---

 - [ ] Imagine that as a user, you enter your username and password into a site in order to signup.